michaelwnau/ussf-portal/docs/how-to/migrations.md

 Rolling back a migration only modifies the logs column of the `_prisma_migrations` table.
 It does not undo any SQL that may have executed before the migration failed.

 If we are unsure of the state of a database schema because of a failed migration we have some options:
-1. Restore the database from a snapshot (not an option of Prod)
+1. Restore the database from a snapshot (not an option for Prod)
 2. Manually complete or undo the migration (via `prisma db execute` which applies a SQL script) and mark it resolved or rolled back.
 Right now this has to be done in the Dockerfile.
 Try the migration again with the bug fix.<sup>[3](https://www.prisma.io/docs/guides/database/production-troubleshooting#failed-migration)
 3. A future functionality to run prisma commands against DB?